-3.1 Patients on the pancreas transplant list as at 31 March, 2009 - 2018
+3.1 Patients on the pancreas transplant list as at 31 March, 2010 - 2019

-Figure 3.1 shows the number of patients on the pancreas transplant list at 31 March each year between 2009 and 2018.
-The number of patients actively waiting for a pancreas transplant was the highest at 317 in 2010 and then fell considerably to 228 in 2012.
-Since then, numbers have slowly decreased and 189 patients were listed for a pancreas transplant at 31 March 2018.
+Figure 3.1 shows the number of patients on the pancreas transplant list at 31 March each year between 2010 and 2019.
+The number of patients actively waiting for a pancreas transplant was the highest at 317 in 2010 and then fell considerably to 228 in 2012 and slowly continued to decrease from 2013.
+However, there was an increase of 10% from March 2018 to March 2019, 189 to 208 respectively.

-Figure 3.2 shows the number of patients on the active pancreas transplant list at 31 March 2018 by centre.
-Oxford had the largest proportion of the transplant list (37%) and WLRTC and Newcastle had the smallest proportion (4%).
+Figure 3.2 shows the number of patients on the active pancreas transplant list at 31 March 2019 by centre.
+Oxford had the largest proportion of the transplant list (36%) and Newcastle had the smallest proportion (4%).

-Figure 3.3 shows the number of patients on the pancreas transplant list at 31 March each year between 2009 and 2018 for each transplant centre.
-The number of patients actively waiting for a pancreas transplant for most centres has been decreasing slightly of the ten year period, with the most noticeable decrease in Oxford.
+Figure 3.3 shows the number of patients on the pancreas transplant list at 31 March each year between 2010 and 2019 for each transplant centre.
+The number of patients actively waiting for a pancreas transplant for most centres has been decreasing slightly over the ten year period, with the most noticeable decrease in Oxford.

-3.2 Post-registration outcomes, 1 April 2014 - 31 March 2015
+3.2 Post-registration outcomes, 1 April 2015 - 31 March 2016

 An indication of outcomes for patients listed for a pancreas transplant is summarised in Figure 3.4.
 This shows the proportion of patients transplanted or still waiting one and three years after joining the list.
 It also shows the proportion removed from the transplant list (typically because they become too unwell for transplant) and who died while on the transplant list.
-Only 33% of patients registered between 1 April 2014 and 31 March 2015 were transplanted within one year, while three years after listing 77% of patients had received a transplant.
-There were 5% of patients who had died waiting for a transplant within one year of listing and 9% within three years of listing.
+Only 32% of patients registered between 1 April 2015 and 31 March 2016 were transplanted within one year, while three years after listing 76% of patients had received a transplant.
+There were 2% of patients who had died waiting for a transplant within one year of listing and 6% within three years of listing.

 Figure 3.5 shows the proportion of patients transplanted or still waiting three years after joining the list by centre.
-Three years after listing, Cambridge had transplanted 92% of their patients while Newcastle only transplanted 62% with 15% of patients died on the list.
+Three years after listing, Edinburgh had transplanted 84% of their patients while Newcastle only transplanted 43% and 29% were removed from the list.

-3.3 Demographic characteristics, 1 April 2017 - 31 March 2018
+3.3 Demographic characteristics, 1 April 2018 - 31 March 2019

-The sex, ethnicity, age group and sensitisiation group (cRF%) of patients registered on the pancreas transplant list in 2017/18 are shown by centre in Figures 3.6, 3.7, 3.8, and 3.9 respectively.
+The sex, ethnicity, age group and sensitisation group (cRF%) of patients registered on the pancreas transplant list in 2018/19 are shown by centre and overall for the UK in Figures 3.6, 3.7, 3.8, and 3.9 respectively.
 Note that all percentages quoted are based only on data where relevant information was available.

-Overall, 226 patients were registered on the pancreas transplant list, 202 (89%) were waiting for a SPK transplant.
-Of which 51% were male, 84% were white, the median age was 41 years and the median cRF was 0%.
+Overall, 227 patients were registered on the pancreas transplant list, 208 (92%) were waiting for a SPK transplant.
+Of these 208, 58% were male, 81% were white, the median age was 42 years and the median cRF was 0%.

-Of the 24 (11%) patients on the pancreas only transplant list, 54% were male, 100% were white, the median age was 46.5 years and the median cRF was 8%.
+Of the 19 (8%) patients on the pancreas only transplant list, 32% were male, 95% were white, the median age was 47 years and the median cRF was 57%.

-3.4 Patient waiting times for those currently on the list, 31 March 2018
+3.4 Patient waiting times for those currently on the list, 31 March 2019

-Figure 3.10 shows the length of time patients have been waiting on the pancreas transplant list at 31 March 2018 by centre.
+Figure 3.10 shows the length of time patients have been waiting on the pancreas transplant list at 31 March 2019 by centre.
 The majority of patients currently listed have been waiting less than one year.
-However, two patients at Oxford and one patient at WLRTC have been waiting more than 7 years for transplant.
-The two patients at Oxford (one SPK patient and one pancreas alone patient) are highly sensitised with a cRF of 100% and the one patient at WLRTC is a pancreas alone patient with cRF of 99%.
+However, two patients at Oxford have been waiting more than 7 years for transplant.
+The two patients at Oxford (one SPK patient and one pancreas alone patient) are highly sensitised with a cRF of 100%.

-3.5 Median waiting time to transplant, 1 April 2012 - 31 March 2015
+3.5 Median waiting time to transplant, 1 April 2013 - 31 March 2016